pantheon-systems/documentation/source/content/guides/new-relic/03-new-relic-quicksilver.md

 ---
+title: New Relic Performance Monitoring
-title: Automatically Label Code Changes in New Relic®; Performance Monitoring using Quicksilver Hooks
+subtitle: Automatically Label Code Changes in New Relic®; Performance Monitoring using Quicksilver Hooks
 description: A guide to integrating Pantheon and New Relic®; Performance Monitoring for deployment labeling.
 categories: [automate]
 tags: [code, newrelic, quicksilver, workflow]
-type: guide
-permalink: docs/guides/:basename
-reviewed: "2020-08-18"
 contributors: [scottmassey]
+layout: guide
+showtoc: true
+permalink: docs/guides/new-relic/new-relic-quicksilver
+anchorid: new-relic-quicksilver
 ---

 New Relic&reg; Performance Monitoring is a powerful tool for monitoring the performance of a WordPress or Drupal site.
 It provides insight into how efficiently a website is using resources, and where improvements can be made in the application.
 Pantheon offers New Relic&reg; Pro within the Site Dashboard on all sites for free.